BlaireLeone/bulma-clean-theme/trashlands-review.md

 Seems perfect for: someone looking for mood and neighborhood immersion, but not for someone looking for action, complex plot, or air-tight world building

-Genre: Sci-Fi, Cli-fi, human interest, speculative fiction,
+Genre: Sci-Fi, Cli-fi, human interest, speculative fiction

 Pages: 384